OpenIPC/openipc.github.io/certification.md

 - ✅ Has passed a security audit—no hidden backdoors, outdated components, or license violations.
 - ✅ Meets community quality standards: up-to-date SBOM, predictable driver behaviour, full update support.

+### Become part of the open ecosystem

+OpenIPC is chosen by thousands of users worldwide who value freedom, security and control over their devices.
+The **Trusted Partner** status will prove that your product is worthy of their trust.

 ## Verified Hardware